18F/unit-testing-node/_pages/testing-component-integration.md

       ]);
 ```

-Building up the `logMessages` is slightly messy, because the last message
+Building up the `logMessages` is slightly messier, because the last message
 containing the error is a little different from the rest.
 It's not too bad,
 though: